Tuamotus

 Apataki

-There are currently too few reports for yacht clearance in this part of French Polynesia.
+There are currently too few reports on yacht clearance for this part of French Polynesia.
 If you clear in here, please add any missing clearance markers and a short review to help others.